 Author note 1: I wrote the piece below in April 2017.
 Rob Cross was making a tremendous impact and it seemed to be a watershed moment in the development of the PDC.
 I may well have underestimated it!
 Voltage crashed into the Grand Slam and is tearing up the field, he is also likely to rise even higher in the rankings than I suggested in the conclusion to this piece and I suspect he is a game or two away from the Premier League .( CJHH: Nov 17)

-Rob Cross caught my attention, as a player, a couple of years ago.
+ROB Cross caught my attention, as a player, a little while ago.
 During the 2016 UK Open lot of fuss was made of Barry Lynn, however, it was Cross’s talent and attitude that struck me as worth watching.
 His remarkable subsequent progress could prove an example for others and a validation of the PDC in their efforts to build a sustainable career path for new players.

 In its early years, the PDC’s Pro Tour was quite a slow-moving and shy animal.
-In its original form any player could register with the PDPA and then pay to enter these events.
+Any player could register with the PDPA and then pay to enter these events.
 Many hoped to gain enough points/pounds to qualify for the bigger events and kick-start a professional career.
 Others simply played for the challenge, and pleasure, of playing with the very best.

 In 2010/11 it was decided to restructure the system and build a structure, similar to that used in golf and tennis, that offered a pathway for players with talent to progress through.
 The rival organisation’s route, despite its flaws, can also provide players with a path.
 But progress has been slow, many of the same players dominated for long periods and only those who swapped from the top of the BDO system seemed to become established within the PDC.
 This is not to say that many other players, from various darting backgrounds, did not perform superbly for a limited period or that a small number did not break into the top rank after an extended period of trying.
 Justin Pipe & Peter Wright demonstrated what could be achieved.

-Since 2011 the elements of the PDC Tour have grown into a cohesive professional structure that can guide players from their youth performances ( Development Tour) through to a 2nd level tour (Challenge Tour) tour and, via the Qualifying School, then the truly professional ranks of the Pro Tour, European Tour and Majors.
-This system offers a set of building blocks toward a top-flight career.
+Since 2011 the elements of the PDC Tour have grown into a cohesive professional structure that can guide players from their youth performances ( Development Tour) through to a 2nd level tour (Challenge Tour) and, via the Qualifying School, then the truly elite, professional ranks of the Pro Tour, European Tour and Major events.
+This system offers a set of building blocks toward a sustained top-flight career.

-The costs are substantially less than the Pro Tour, the prize money, and other incentives, have been set at levels which allow any determined player to be able to take part.
+The costs are substantially less than the old Pro Tour.
+Prize money, and other incentives, have been set at levels which allow any determined player to be able to take part.
 The facilities, venues and atmosphere are virtually identical to the highest level events (non TV) and thus genuine acclimatisation and development are both possible and rewarded.
-But only when a genuinely new player has demonstrated that this path and structure is viable, for high level and long-term success, can it be classed as a true pathway to professionalism.
+But only when a genuinely new player has demonstrated that this path and structure is viable, for high level and long-term success, can it be classed as a true and viable pathway to professionalism.